Luca-Hu/Todolist_APP/README.md

 1、Introduction

 To Do List is a simple Web application.
 Its main function is as a online notepad.
+It has two main functions: data persistence and auto-create function.

 I built it while I am learning full stack development based on Node.js/ Express.js.
 The business logic is written in Javascript.

 It has been deployed on Heroku and you can access it by following the link below：

  https://immense-harbor-86105.herokuapp.com/